Ankle Braces

 man putting a black AFO on his feet

-Another thing to know is that multiple types of braces can be prescribed for the same condition.
+Another thing to know is that multiple braces can be prescribed for the same condition.

-For example, a study researched solid and hinged braces and the effects they had on gait in children with cerebral palsy.
+For example, a study researched solid and hinged braces and their effects on gait in children with cerebral palsy.
 Both types performed equally well.

 RECOMMENDED ARTICLE: How Does an AFO Help Drop Foot?